UnivaCorporation/tortuga/doc/tortuga-7-admin-guide.md

 an error will be displayed.
-If the profile specified does not contain the full set of resource adapter configuration settings (ie. credentials), the system will automatically use the "missing" values from the `default` resource adapter configuration profile.
+If the profile specified does not contain the full set of resource adapter configuration settings (ie. credentials), the system will automatically use the "missing" values from the `Default` resource adapter configuration profile.

-If the default resource adapter configuration profile is not set (as described above), the `default` resource adapter configuration profile is used.
+If the default resource adapter configuration profile is not set (as described above), the `Default` resource adapter configuration profile is used.

 **Note:** it is also possible to override the hardware profile default